|27th March |

 Ofcom noted that the programme featured the following material:

-a young woman baring her breasts (which were obscured with blurring);
+- a young woman baring her breasts (which were obscured with blurring);

 - comments of an offensive and sexual nature, including claims by the young men that one of their objectives on the trip was to “knulla horor” (translated into

-a young man vomiting after trying a drink;
+- a young man vomiting after trying a drink;

-a young man urinating in the corner of a hotel balcony, with his back to the
+- a young man urinating in the corner of a hotel balcony, with his back to the

 back on the deck of a boat while a young woman (wearing a bikini) licked his bare torso, and then straddled him in a sexual position.
 The camera later cut back to the pair, and the woman had her head placed over the man's crotch, and appeared to

 - frequent swearing and offensive language in both Swedish and English, including the Swedish words “knulla” (translated as “fuck”), “horor” (meaning “whores”), “pissa”